-- Patients were excluded from enrollment in Study 1 for baseline use of anticoagulant medications.
+Patients were excluded from enrollment in Study 1 for baseline use of anticoagulant medications.
 Antiplatelet medications such as aspirin and clopidogrel were allowed.
-If anticoagulant medication was used because of intercurrent medical events that required treatment for ≤4 weeks, treatment with LEQEMBI was to be temporarily suspended. - Most exposures to antithrombotic medications were to aspirin; few patients were exposed to other antiplatelet drugs or anticoagulants, limiting any meaningful conclusions about the risk of ARIA or intracerebral hemorrhage in patients taking other antiplatelet drugs or anticoagulants.
-Because intracerebral hemorrhages >1 cm in diameter have been observed in patients taking LEQEMBI,
+If anticoagulant medication was used because of intercurrent medical events that required treatment for \leq 4 weeks, treatment with LEQEMBI was to be temporarily suspended.

+Most exposures to antithrombotic medications were to aspirin; few patients were exposed to other

-- additional caution should be exercised when considering the administration of antithrombotics or a thrombolytic agent (e.g., tissue plasminogen activator) to a patient already being treated with LEQEMBI. - Patients were excluded from enrollment in Study 1 for the following risk factors for intracerebral hemorrhage: prior cerebral hemorrhage >1 cm in greatest diameter, more than 4 microhemorrhages, superficial siderosis, evidence of vasogenic edema, evidence of cerebral contusion, aneurysm, vascular malformation, infective lesions, multiple lacunar infarcts or stroke involving a major vascular territory, and severe small vessel or white matter disease.
+Patients were excluded from enrollment in Study 1 for the following risk factors for intracerebral hemorrhage: prior cerebral hemorrhage >1 cm in greatest diameter, more than 4 microhemorrhages, superficial siderosis, evidence of vasogenic edema, evidence of cerebral contusion, aneurysm, vascular malformation, infective lesions, multiple lacunar infarcts or stroke involving a major vascular territory, and severe small vessel or white matter disease.
 Caution should be exercised when considering the use of LEQEMBI in patients with these risk factors.